 Prazosin in clinical trials

-A randomized, placebo-controlled study on 24 patients (NCT00161473) took place over nine weeks in a Seattle nursing home.
-The patients were assessed at weeks 1, 2, 4, 6, and 8 for changes in behavior, using a number of psychiatric assessment scales.
-The results, published in The American Journal of Geriatric Psychiatry, suggested that prazosin significantly reduced the level of agitation and aggression in AD patients, in comparison to the placebo-treated group.
+A randomized, placebo-controlled study (NCT00161473) in 24 patients took place over nine weeks in a Seattle nursing home.
+The patients were assessed in the first, second, fourth, sixth, and eighth weeks for changes in behavior using a number of psychiatric assessment scales.
+The results, published in The American Journal of Geriatric Psychiatry, suggested that prazosin significantly reduced the level of agitation and aggression in Alzheimer’s disease patients, compared with the placebo-treated group.

-A second clinical trial (NCT01126099) has also been completed, assessing prazosin over a 12-week period compared to a placebo.
-The results of this trial also showed an improvement in behavior in patients treated with prazosin.
+A second clinical trial (NCT01126099) assessing prazosin over a 12-week period compared with placebo has also been completed.
+Results of this trial also showed an improvement in the behavior of patients treated with prazosin.
 The results of the two studies have been summarized in an article published in the journal Alzheimer’s & Dementia.

-Note: Alzheimer’s News Today is strictly a news and information website about the disease.
+Alzheimer’s News Today is strictly a news and information website about the disease.
 It does not provide medical advice, diagnosis or treatment.
 This content is not intended to be a substitute for professional medical advice, diagnosis, or treatment.
 Always seek the advice of your physician or other qualified health provider with any questions you may have regarding a medical condition.
 Never disregard professional medical advice or delay in seeking it because of something you have read on this website.